manoa-club-hunt/manoa-club-hunt.github.io/index.md

 * Landing page
 * List club page
 * Create club page
-* User profile page
 * Club profile page
+* User home page

 Current functionality allows a user to create an account and browse for clubs to join.
 User can also create a club that gets added to the club list.
 The club list is sorted in alphabetical order.
-User can enter information about themselves on the user profile page and club profile page displays all relevant information about the club.
+The club profile page displays all relevant information about the club selected.
 We also added in 100 club listings from the official UH Manoa club list.

 Link to Milestone 1 page [here](https://github.com/manoa-club-hunt/manoa-club-hunt/projects/1).

 ### Milestone 2
 For Milestone 2 our group will continue to add functionality to the application and improve visuals.
 Improvements:
+* Finish implementing user profile page
 * Filter clubs by interests
+* Add pagination to club listings
 * User can join clubs
 * Site admin can delete clubs
 * Add next 100 clubs from official UH Manoa club list